Connect with others who understand.

 Comorbidities and Complications

 When someone has more than one health condition at the same time, the conditions are known as comorbidities.
-When someone has a medical problem resulting from a disease that makes treatment more difficult, it is known as a complication.
+When someone has a medical problem resulting from a disease that makes treatment more difficult, it is known as a complicating factor or illness.
 In people with ovarian cancer, having a comorbidity can complicate cancer treatment and make a person more sick.

 Age can play a role in whether a person has comorbid conditions.
 The longer someone lives, the more likely they are to have a chronic illness.
 An older person who receives a diagnosis of ovarian cancer is more likely to already have other health conditions, compared with someone who is younger.
 Among people with epithelial ovarian cancer, the most common type of ovarian cancer, one study found that 34 percent of participants under the age of 70 had comorbidities, while 63 percent over the age of 70 had them.